-Recently a team of researchers and scientists were able to develop an AI which can write code and also predict the solutions for developers navigating through numerous challenges while embedding an undocumented-APIs.
-This application is named Bayou, came from an initiative which aimed a extracting information and data from online repositories.
+Recently a team of researchers and scientists was able to develop an AI which can write code and also predict the solutions for developers navigating through numerous challenges while embedding undocumented APIs.
+This application is named Bayou and came from an initiative that aimed to extract information and data from online repositories.

 “People have tried for 60 years to build systems that can write code, but the problem is that these methods aren’t that good with ambiguity,”